Herb Fitzgibbon

 Herbert Fitzgibbon (born July 14, 1942) is a former tennis player who was nationally ranked in the 1960s and 1970s.

 Fitzgibbon played four years of high school tennis for Garden City High School and never lost a match.
 He played collegiate tennis at Princeton University and was a gold and bronze medalist at the Olympic Games in Mexico City in 1968 when tennis was a demonstration sport.

-Fitzgibbon won the singles title at the tournament in Cincinnati, Ohio in 1964 and was a two-time singles runner-up (1965 and 1963) there as well.
+Fitzgibbon won the singles title at the tournament at the Cincinnati Open in 1964 and was a two-time singles runner-up (1965 and 1963) there as well.
 He also reached the Cincinnati doubles final with Butch Newman in 1965.
-That year, he also won the Long Island Championships and the Eastern Clay Court title.
-In 1968, Fitzgibbon won against 16th-seeded Nikola Pilić in the first round at Wimbledon, 3–6, 7–5, 6–3, 6–2.
-The same year he won the La Coruna International in Spain against Juan Gisbert Sr..
+In 1964, he won the Eastern Clay Court Championships title.
+In 1964, 1965, and 1966 he won the Long Island Championships.
+Fitzgibbon won the Eastern Indoor Championships in 1965, 1970, and 1971.
+In 1968, Fitzgibbon won against 16th-seeded Nikola Pilić in the first round at Wimbledon.
+The same year he won the La Coruna International in Spain against Juan Gisbert Sr.